-The Executive Director (Resources) will continue to monitor all reserves so that the Cabinet may consider options for re-allocation as part of the ongoing financial strategy.
+The Executive Director (Resources) ensures the ongoing challenge of reserves as part of the budget monitoring process.
+This work reviews reserves which have previously been set aside to fund new investments and establishes which of these can be released for future allocation as part of the Council's ongoing financial strategy.
 This will ensure that the resources remain focussed on the best investments to deliver the Council's priorities for the recovery, regeneration, and sustainability of the Borough.